 Citation: OECD Gender Inequity

-The sentiment is perfect, but the implementation of Gender Inequality is unsustainable and even socially irresponsible given Canada’s 1.49 2017 Birth/Fertility rate.
+The sentiment is perfect, but the implementation of Gender Equality is unsustainable and even socially irresponsible given Canada’s insufficient 1.49 2017 Birth/Fertility rate.

 Any unwitting miseducation-induced genocide could easily be termed a “Crime against Humanity” whenever this policy is used to simply garner votes.